iotaledger/hornet/docs/post_installation/post_installation.md

 # Post-installation

-Once Hornet is deployed, all parameters are set via configuration files.
+Once Hornet you have deployed Hornet, you can set all the parameters using configuration files.

-## Configuration
+## Configuration Files

-The most important ones are:
+The most important configuration files are:

-* `config.json`: includes all configuration flags and their values
+* `config.json`: includes all configuration flags and their values.
-* `peering.json`: includes all connection details to your static peers (neighbors)
+* `peering.json`: includes all connection details to your static peers (neighbors).

 :::info
 Hornet version 0.5.x targets legacy IOTA 1.0 network.
-Hornet version 1.x.x targets IOTA 1.5 network aka Chrysalis which is the focus of this documentation.
+Hornet version 1.x.x targets IOTA 1.5 network, also known as [Chrysalis](https://chrysalis.docs.iota.org/), which is the focus of this documentation.
 :::

-Depending on the installation path you selected, default configuration files may be also part of the installation process and so you may see the following configuration files at your deployment directory:
+Depending on the installation path you selected, default configuration files may also be part of the installation process.
+Therefore, you may see the following configuration files in your deployment directory:

 ```bash
 config.json